-Purpose of this Standard: the ASHP Accreditation Standard for Postgraduate Year One (PGY1) Managed Care Pharmacy Residency Programs (hereinafter the Standard) establishes criteria for training pharmacists to achieve professional competence in the delivery of patient-centered care and pharmacy services in managed care settings.
+Purpose of this Standard: the ASHP Accreditation Standard for Postgraduate Year One (PGY1) Pharmacy Residency Programs (hereinafter the Standard) establishes criteria for training pharmacists to achieve professional competence in the delivery of patient-centered care and pharmacy services.
 A PGY1 pharmacy residency is a prerequisite for postgraduate year two (PGY2) pharmacy residencies.